|

 |||||||||||||||||||||||||||||||||||

 I've always envied people who could sharpen tools to perfection.
 I tried for quite some time on and off, but found it very difficult, tedious and frustrating to do.
-I found all those simple 'swipe through' gadgets quite satisfactory for many years, but as I got more involved with knife making, they no longer sufficed and I had to force myself to learn and do it properly once and for all.
+I found all those simple 'swipe through' gadgets quite satisfactory for many years, but as I got more involved with knife making, they no longer sufficed because I got hung up with wanting all my knives to be shaving sharp!
+Therefore, I had no alternative at the time but to force myself to learn and do it properly.

 All my initial efforts were based on ignorance, believing that the more I practised the better I'll get.
 All I did was to make matters worse because my equipment and techniques were wrong and I kept on failing miserably!
 I began to shy away from sharpening anything unless I could use a gadget of some sort.
-I kept trying different things and discovering the odd bit of kit that worked for me, until I can now say that I'm there in terms of producing shaving sharp edges consistently, and nearly there with having the right gear and being effective/efficient in utilising it.
+I kept trying different things and discovering the odd bit of kit that worked for me, until I can now say that at the time of writing this I'm nearly there in terms of producing shaving sharp edges consistently, and nearly there with having the right gear and being effective/efficient in utilising it.
+It's still a labourious and tedious affair, that's for sure!
+Maybe I'll get to like it in time.
 I have one or two ideas I want to try out to make my task a bit easier, but for now I'm pleased to have got this far.
-At least now I actually enjoy the process and I find it very absorbing.
+At least now I partly enjoy the process and I find it very absorbing.
 On the downside, the back of my left hand is nearly bereft of hair as that's how I test if I got the blade sharp enough!

 2. Coarse Diamond stone.